-The activities used to demonstrate students achieved the goals of this program include:
+The activities used to demonstrate that students have achieved the goals of this program include:

 - Qualitative and quantitative research/or applied research. - Modeling of behaviors of international organizations or markets for the improvement of organizational sustainability. - Theoretical argumentation through the oral and written expression of critical thinking. - Theoretical and practical contributions to the area of trade and international business